ucpu/qasmint/README.md

 Instructions can be disabled too, individually or whole categories.
 This is useful in teaching how they work.

-Every run of the processor will count number of register and memory accesses and instructions executed.
+Every run of the processor will count instructions executed.
 This makes it awesome tool for learning algorithmic complexity and for comparing different programs solving same tasks.

 # Example Programs